kreijack/bombrowser/tests/TESTS.md

 - click with the RMB on the children list panel
 - execute the command "search code" on a line
 - The "BOMBrowser - Search code" dialog appears
+- search for a code in the dialog (e.g 810007)
 - press Cancel

+Expected result:
-Expected result: the dialog is closed
+- the dialog is closed
+- the new code **didn't** replace the original one

 Passed: [X]